Discover Freestone & Occidental: Sonoma County’s Hidden Gems

 Photo courtesy of Inn at Occidental

 If you can, grab a room at the Inn at Occidental, where Wine Country charm meets old-fashioned hospitality in a cozy yet elegant setting.
-You will feel like you are staying with close relatives as you are welcomed by owners Jerry & Tina Wolsborn, and invited to mix and mingle with other guests during the hotel’s complimentary evening reception featuring Sonoma County Wine.
+You will feel like you are staying with close relatives as you are welcomed by owners Matt and Vicky Meblin, and mixing and mingling at the onsite OX Wine Bar.
 Try not to get lost among the variety of antiques, artwork, family heirlooms, and treasures that adorn each room and hallway, making it truly unique.

 For a slice of history, stay at the Valley Ford Hotel, built in 1864 but appointed with modern Wine Country amenities.
 Each room features Egyptian cotton sheets, bathrobes, and oversized bath towels to enhance your stay.